Written 28 July 2025 · Last edited 17 September 2025 ~ 12 min read

 - b = bias

-This is how the perceptron draws a line (or plane) to divide data into two classes.
+This is how the perceptron draws a line (or plane) to divide data into two classes; by classifying output as one class or another based on if their computed score passes a certain threshold.

 How Does a Perceptron Learn?